Is North Carolina A ‘Stand Your Ground’ State?

 North Carolina is a “stand your ground” state because of its civil and criminal law protections for those using force to defend themselves under certain circumstances.
 This includes instances when there’s no duty to retreat, so you can “stand your ground” and legally use force.

 The concept of “stand your ground” is a hot topic, and its practical application is usually more complex than media reports suggest.
-Here are the basics of “stand your ground,” but if you’re charged with a crime after defending yourself, your best option is to work with an attorney.
+Here are the basics of “stand your ground,” but if you’re charged with a crime after defending yourself, your best option is to work with an experienced criminal attorney.

 What is the ‘Stand Your Ground’ Defense?